Best luxury SUVs 2024

 Best luxury SUV

 The Range Rover is the archetypal luxury 4x4.
-World-famous for its impeccable high standards, this version is all-new for 2022 and aims to set the bar even higher than before.
+World-famous for its impeccable high standards, this sets the bar even higher than before.
 The iconic silhouette has a clean, modernist new look, while cutting-edge infotainment screens have been beautifully integrated into the open-plan, leather-lined cabin.
 It’s more of a boutique hotel than a luxury SUV.
-Diesel and petrol engines include a potent new BMW V8, and the plug-in hybrid will offer up to 62 miles of silent, zero-emissions electric running.
+Diesel and petrol engines include a potent BMW V8, and the plug-in hybrid will offer up to 73.9 miles of silent, zero-emissions electric running.
 One of the world’s most comfortable and refined vehicles to drive or be driven in, the Range Rover is the luxury SUV to beat.

 Sporty British brand Bentley shocked the world when it launched its first luxury SUV, the Bentayga.
 It was facelifted a while back, giving it a fresher and more cohesive look, but it’s still a car that’s more about brawn than beauty.
 Inside, the famous Bentley hand-crafted luxury abounds, with more modern materials available alongside the traditional wood veneer.
-Take it in V8, sporty new S or Speed guises, the latter’s mighty W12 engine giving it a 190mph top speed.
-Or you could pick the Bentayga Hybrid and enjoy 25 miles of pure electric driving and CO2 emissions of just 83g/km.
+Take it with a 4.0-litre V8 petrol engine or pick the Bentayga Hybrid and enjoy 25 miles of pure electric driving and CO2 emissions of just 78g/km.
 Yes, that’s lower than a Toyota Prius.

 The Cullinan is another unmissable luxury SUV.
 With its massive upright grille, long bonnet and voluminous body, it couldn’t be anything other than a Rolls-Royce.
 The interior is similarly inspired by the Phantom luxury car, with gorgeous materials interspersed with jewel-like details.
 The seats are divine to sit in and there’s an abundance of space.
 Upper class options are available too, from a champagne fridge to a couple of leather ‘Viewing Suite’ seats atop the drop-down tailgate.
 The creamy V12 engine delivers ample performance, and is so smooth and quiet you will barely know it’s running.